 Most of the time the cause is unknown.
-However, a difficult delivery, with or without the use of instruments called forceps, may lead to this condition.
+But a difficult delivery, with or without the use of an instrument called forceps, may lead to this condition.

 Some factors that can cause birth trauma (injury) include:

-However, most of the time these factors do not lead to facial nerve palsy or birth trauma.
+Most of the time, these factors do not lead to facial nerve palsy or birth trauma.

 The most common form of facial nerve palsy due to birth trauma involves only the lower part of the facial nerve.
 This part controls the muscles around the lips.
 The muscle weakness is mainly noticeable when the infant cries.